jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-telly-tim-jack-mantra-collective.md

 **RR:** Stellar list!
 What is the origin of the name Mantra Collective and how would you describe your sound?

 **Mantra Collective:** It took weeks of brainstorming and lots of heated meetings before we finally agreed on the name.
 We loved bringing two words that are significant to the 3 of us together - “Mantra” which originates from Hinduism and Buddhism, meaning ‘a word or sound repeated to aid concentration in meditation’… and “Collective” which means ‘done or shared by all members of a group of people’.
-So in a way the name “Mantra Collective” has represents a shared consciousness that we strive to achieve through music and experiences at our events.
+So in a way the name “Mantra Collective” represents a shared consciousness that we strive to achieve through music and experiences at our events.

 **RR:** Of the many Mantra parties you’ve hosted, which one stands out in your memories?